website-templates/jekyll-inclusion/README.md

 ### Data driven nav
 This theme use special data from _data/nav.yml to generate navigation.
 It's useful when you need to create nested menu.
 Also each page have menu option and if it will turn to true - this page will appear in menu.

+### Post creating
+There is a [simple bash script](https://gist.github.com/orlovmax/f1b73a5fd01fc4b917c2) that allows us to create new posts.
+Just type `jpost your-post-name` and it will create new post at `_dev/templates/pages/_posts` with predefined draft layout from `_draft` directory and also it will create folder in `_dev/img/posts/` with name `your-post-name` for your post images.
+It's pretty simple and useful.
+Now it's only working draft and in future I'll refactor this functionality.

 ## Changelog
+* (May 26, 2015)
+	- New post with bash script added
 * (May 25, 2015)
 	- Sublime snippets removed in favour of using bash script
 * (May 22, 2015)